smirfolio/tasks_prompts_chain/README.md

 1. Always set templates before executing the chain
 2. Use meaningful placeholder names
 3. Handle streaming responses appropriately
-4. Consider temperature settings based on your use case
+4. Choose appropriate models for different types of tasks
 5. Use system prompts for consistent context
-6. Choose the appropriate LLM provider for your needs:
+6. Select the best provider for specific tasks:
    - OpenAI is great for general purpose applications
    - Anthropic (Claude) excels at longer contexts and complex reasoning
+   - Cerebras is excellent for high-performance AI tasks

 ## How You Can Get Involved
 ✅ Try out tasks_prompts_chain: Give our software a try in your own setup and let us know how it goes - your experience helps us improve!

-✅ Find a bug: ound something that doesn't work quite right?
+✅ Find a bug: Found something that doesn't work quite right?
 We'd appreciate your help in documenting it so we can fix it together.

-✅ Fixing Bugs: ven small code contributions make a big difference!
+✅ Fixing Bugs: Even small code contributions make a big difference!
 Pick an issue that interests you and share your solution with us.

 ✅ Share your thoughts: Have an idea that would make this project more useful?
 We're excited to hear your thoughts and explore new possibilities together!